will-yanfeng-fang/will-yanfeng-fang.github.io/_pages/about.md

 <div style="text-align: justify" markdown="1">

-I am a Research Assistant to Professor [Nathan Nunn](https://nathannunn.arts.ubc.ca/) at the University of British Columbia, contributing to academic research through statistical programming, applied econometric analysis, and the production of high-quality research outputs, including collaborative projects with researchers at multiple institutions internationally, including Harvard University.
+I am a Research Assistant to Professor [Nathan Nunn](https://nathannunn.arts.ubc.ca/) at the University of British Columbia, contributing to academic research through statistical programming, applied econometric analysis, and the production of high-quality research outputs, including collaborative projects with researchers at multiple institutions internationally.
+My research interests lie in political economy, cultural economics, and anthropology.
 You can find my [CV here](https://drive.google.com/file/d/12y7sarRsK3IsLTUOa3Sc5b3vH7KEP9sX/view?usp=sharing).

-My research interests lie in political economy, cultural economics, and anthropology.
 I was recognized as an [Outstanding Graduate of the Class of 2024](https://www.landfood.ubc.ca/celebrating-the-class-of-2024/) by the UBC Faculty of Land and Food Systems, featured in a [faculty interview](https://www.landfood.ubc.ca/class-of-2024-william-fang/) and a [UBC Admissions interview](https://mp.weixin.qq.com/s/9oKqySjSlGXv71n2pE0Xig) (Mandarin).

 <br>